Does Kratom Interact With Fexofenadine (Allegra)?

-While it can get overwhelming, this is excellent news because these strain types allow you to personalize your kratom experience even further.
+While it can get overwhelming, this is excellent news because these strain types allow you to further personalize your kratom experience.

 Even though all strains have the same basic effects, each one excels at producing certain benefits more than others.